need2edit/JYWistiaKit/README.md

 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+ # Swift 3 udpate coming soon.
+I wouldn't use what you find here :P in anything Swift 2.2 or higher.
 A Swift framework for working with Wistia.

 Written by a fan of Wistia...so this is unofficial.

-If you havent heard of Wistia, you're missing out [https://wistia.com].
+If you havent heard of Wistia its awesome and you're missing out [https://wistia.com].

 v0.1 is just in beta right now...
 Shooting for a first major release in April 2016.
 All of this documentation is subject to change.